Credit Card Disclosures

 3. Responsibility.
 You agree to pay all charges (purchases and cash advances) to your Account that are made by you or anyone whom you authorize to use your Account.
 You also agree to pay all finance charges and other charges added to your Account under the terms of this Agreement or another agreement you made with the Credit Union.
 If this is a joint Account, Section 17 below also applies to your Account.

 4. Additional Cards for Family Members.
 You may as the primary cardholder request additional cards for your family.
 Children MUST be at least 15 years of age to qualify for the additional card.
 Each additional card will be subject to your current APR and credit limit.
-Monthly statement will reflect each additional card and the purchases made with that card.
+The monthly statement will reflect each additional card and the purchases made with that card.
 As the primary cardholder, you will be responsible for all payments and charges made to each individual card.
 You may assign a specific card limit to each additional card which is part of the credit limit approved by us.
-Each additional card holder may pay his/her card balance.
+Each additional cardholder may pay his/her card balance.
 However, you as the primary cardholder are responsible for the repayment of all charges on all cards within the statement period to avoid late fees or account disruption.
 If you choose to close one of the additional cards on your account, you must notify us in writing at Smart Financial Credit Union, P.O.
 Box 920719, Houston, Texas 77292-0719.

 5. Finance Charges.
 A Finance Charge will be imposed on Credit Purchases only if you elect not to pay the entire New Balance of purchases shown on your monthly statement for the previous billing cycle within twenty-five (25) days from the closing date of that statement.
 If you elect not to pay the entire New Balance of purchases shown on your previous monthly statement within that twenty-five (25) day period, a Finance Charge will be imposed on the unpaid average daily balance of such Credit Purchases from the previous statement closing date and on new Credit Purchases from the date of posting to your account during the current billing cycle, and will continue to accrue until the closing date of the billing cycle preceding the date on which the entire New Balance of purchases is paid in full or until the date of payment if more than twenty-five (25) days from the closing date.